Mehboudi/Pendulom_clocks/Thermodynamics/variable_nc/Readme.md

 # How to run
 Run the first section of run_.... code in order to generate data, (will be automatically saved into various subfolders).
 Then run the next two sections to load and analyse the already saved data; for filtered and unfiltered scenarios.
-This will produce graphs of accuracy, heat current, and entropy production, vs n_h.
+This will produce graphs of accuracy, heat current, and entropy production, vs n_c.